 Provides community integration opportunities and skills training; additional support or respite to the individual’s support network, such as family, foster home, and day programs; and temporary staffing for crisis situations.

-Thomas Allen currently manages over thirty homes throughout the metro and surrounding communities that provide Supportive Living Services (SLS).
-Most of these homes provide Foster Care Services as well.
-Services are currently provided to adults.
-The numbers of clients served in a home vary from one to four.
-Homes are staffed according to client need.
-Support staff includes Program Counselors and as needed Asleep and/or Awake Counselors at night, RNs and/or LPNs.
-Persons served have a wide range of mental and/or physical disabilities, functioning levels and/or mental health symptoms.
-Clients’ program services are provided through one of several waivers which include the Development Disability (DD), Community Activities for Disabled Individuals (CADI), Brain Injury (BI), or Community Alternative Care (CAC) waivers.
-Funding is provided by a variety of sources which include Medical Assistance (MA), Social Security, Supplemental Security Income (SSI), Minnesota Supplemental Assistance (MSA), Group Residential Housing (GRH), earned income (if applicable), and other benefit sources for which a client may be eligible.
+Thomas Allen currently provides Community Residential Services (CRS) to individuals living in over twenty-five homes throughout the metro area and surrounding communities.
+The number of people served in each home may vary from one to four individuals.
+Homes are staffed according to personal needs.
+Our supportive staff may include Program Counselors, LPNs, RNs, Asleep and/or Awake Counselors at night, and Program Managers.
+Persons receiving services may have a wide range of emotional, mental and/or physical disabilities with varying levels of adaptive skills, including health-related or aging supportive needs.
+The services for these individuals are provided through different waivers such as Developmental Disability (DD), Community Activities for Disabled Individuals (CADI), Brain Injury (BI), or Community Alternative Care (CAC).
+Funding comes from a variety of sources including Medical Assistance (MA), Social Security, Supplemental Security Income (SSI), Minnesota Supplemental Assistance (MSA), Housing Support, earned income (if applicable), and other eligibility-based benefit sources.

-Thomas Allen also provides services to clients who opt to pay privately for services.
+Thomas Allen also provides services to people who opt to pay privately for their services as well.